garrandall/popular-music-data/tracks/slow-hand-the-pointer-sisters.md

 And I get all excited with his easy touch
 I found somebody who will spend the night
 Not come and go in a heated rush
-Ooh, lover with a slow hand
+Oh, lover with a slow hand